DSAV-Dodeka/backend/README.md

 * From there run `poetry run alembic revision --autogenerate -m "Some message"`
 * This will generate a Python file in the migrations/versions directory, which you can view to see if everything looks good.
 It basically looks at the database, looks at the schema described in db/model.py and generates code to migrate to the described schema.
 * Then, you can run `poetry run alembic upgrade head`, which will apply the latest generated revision.
 If you now use your database viewer, the table will have hopefully appeared.
+* If there is a mismatch with the current revision, use `poetry run alembic stamp head` before the above 2 commmands.

 To check if everything is working, try out the following: